 We live in a world where buzzwords are ever-changing.
-Terms like “the cloud” and “augmented reality,” which didn’t exist 15 years ago, are now heard every day.
+Terms like “the cloud” and “augmented reality,” which didn’t exist a few decades ago, are now heard every day.
 “Unified commerce” has also entered into our vernacular, but its true meaning is often misunderstood.
-I’m going to demystify “unified commerce” here to stimulate some thoughts around consumer behavior and shopping.

 Just think of all the scenarios that are occurring today:

-- Yesterday I placed my Starbucks order via their mobile app so it would be ready when I walked in the door.
+- You can place your Starbucks order via their mobile app so it would be ready when you walk in the door.

-- Tonight I plan to order dinner online and have it delivered via Uber Eats.
+- You can order dinner online and have it delivered via Uber Eats.

-To do this most effectively merchants should leverage a single database solution for online, phone, and in-person orders.
+To utilize unified commerce most effectively, merchants should leverage a single database solution for online, phone, and in-person orders.
 They also need visibility into available inventory at various locations — if a product doesn’t live in a specific location, it’s much easier to determine fulfillment methods if you have this information readily available!

 Just think of the power that unified commerce gives to a person working on a retail floor:

-- Uplift — Once the customer is identified, the retail worker can see which products they have purchased most often across all channels so they can upsell with complementary product recommendations.
+- Better product recommendations and marketing: Once the customer is identified, the retail worker can see which products they have purchased most often across all channels so they can upsell with complementary product recommendations.

-- Reward — They can see the lifetime value of the customer and their type so they can best determine if a good customer discount is in order.
+- Comprehensive history of loyal customers: They can see the lifetime value of the customer and their type so they can best determine if a good customer discount is in order.

-- Adapt — If inventory visibility is active, they can offer shipping options if the desired item is out of stock.
-Can you imagine doing this using 3 or more different systems?
+- Shipping consistency and speed: If inventory visibility is active, they can offer shipping options if the desired item is out of stock.
+Can you imagine doing this using three or more different systems?
 Neither can I.